robbfountain/ledmatrix/README.md

 1.  **Enable Companion Server in YTMD:**
     *   In the YouTube Music Desktop application, go to `Settings` -> `Integrations`.
-    *   Enable the "Companion Server" (it might also be labeled as "JSON RPC" or similar).
+    *   Enable the "Companion Server".
-    *   Note the IP address and Port it's listening on (default is usually `http://localhost:9863`).
+    *   Note the IP address and Port it's listening on (default is usually `http://localhost:9863`), you'll need to know the local ip address if playing music on a device other than your rpi (probably are).

 2.  **Configure `config/config.json`:**
     *   Update the `music` section in your `config/config.json`: